HectorRDB/NationalAssembly/README.md

 Assay <- Assay[, Nb_Votes$Nb_Votes > 40]
 ```

 We then simplify the data by replacing NAs by 0 (as abstentions).
-We can then check whether some delegates voted only rarely.
-Again, we remove people whose number of votes is more than 2 SD below the mean number of votes (so delegates who voted less than 38 votes).
-Among those, we of course find the president of the parliament, who does not take part in the votes.
+We can then check whether some delegates rarely voted.
+Again, we remove people whose number of votes is more than 2 SD below the mean number of votes (so delegates who actually voted less than 38 votes).
+Among those, we of course find the president of the parliament, who does not take part in the votes and therefore never voted.

 ``` r
 # Remplace NAs by zeros